Forensic Geotechnical Engineering and Expert Witness Services

 - Slope problems may show as cracking, settlement, lateral and vertical movements, tilting, or total collapse and destruction of the buildings and other structures.
 Slope failure may happen in the form of a catastrophic rotational or translational landslide, fall (such as a rock fall), toppling, lateral spread (creep), flow (such as mudflow), or a combination of these.

-- Careful investigation of ground conditions (geotechnical engineering) and the defects is required to determine the actual cause of the problems to decide what method can or should be used as a remedial or preventive measure.
+- Careful investigation of ground conditions (geotechnical engineering also sometimes called soil engineering) and the defects is required to determine the actual cause of the problems to decide what method can or should be used as a remedial or preventive measure.

 When a design, construction, structure, or any geotechnical engineering component fails or by any other means does not operate or function as planned or expected, Alpha Adroit Engineering is the one to call to investigate the cause of the failure(s) or mal-performance, to provide appropriate corrective and restorative measures.
 Alpha Adroit also offers preventive measures when a risk is expected due to a lack in design, construction, or due to any other matter, including and not limited to the environment.